the-little-way/productivity-app/README.md

-This is a little to-do web app I made mainly to experiment with a web app operates fully on backend logic alone.
+This is a little to-do web app I made mainly to experiment with a web app that operates fully on backend logic alone.
 It is not for commericial use, and originally intended just for portfolio purposes.

 This project covers all parts of a full stack project, i.e.: